-Some applicants who claim an exemption from the high school preparation requirements above may be required to complete the University's deficiency process in order to meet UT Austin's minimum coursework requirements.
+Some applicants may be required to complete the University's deficiency process in order to meet UT Austin's minimum coursework requirements.
 Applicants who appear to be deficient after applying for admission are notified by the Office of Admissions that they must submit additional information through an online process.
 Notified students who fail to complete the deficiency process will not be considered for admission.